ubercomrade/MultiDeNA/README.md

   -T TEST_SIZE, --test TEST_SIZE
                         Number of peaks for testing sample.
 It could be any value starting from number of peaks used in traning sample.
 If parameter is -1 all peaks are used.
 The default value is -1.
+  -l MIN_LENGTH, --min_length MIN_LENGTH
+                        Minimal length of motif (default value is 8.
+Don`t use values less than 6)
+  -L MAX_LENGTH, --max_length MAX_LENGTH
+                        Maximal length of motif (default value is 20.
+Don`t use values more than 30)
+  -s STEP, --step STEP  The step with which the length of the motif will
-  -m PATH_TO_MDB, --motifdatabase PATH_TO_MDB
+                        increase (default value is 4) -m PATH_TO_MDB, --motifdatabase PATH_TO_MDB
                         Path to motif database in meme format for TOMTOM.
 You can get motif database from http://meme- suite.org/doc/download.html